sarthaktexas/ocean-architecture/README.md

 [Sarthak Mohanty](https://srtk.me)

 ## License
+### Front-End

-This project is private.
+This part of the project is private.
 It may not be used for personal or private use.
 It may not be rebranded or used in any other way unless otherwise given permission by the owner.
+However, you may use the back-end code.
+### Back-End
+This part is licensed under MIT.
+Feel free to use it.